-He was shaking as he let the girls go and sat back on his heels at the new edge of the cliff, letting the grey morning rain pelt his helmet and stream down his armour in rivulets.
+He trembled as he let the girls go and sat back on his heels at the new edge of the cliff, letting the grey morning rain pelt his helmet and stream down his armour in rivulets.
 Rain was really the last thing on his mind at this point.
 “I… I think I’ve fulfilled my quota of things caving in on me,” he said, his tongue feeling like cotton.
 Blynn and Terra picked themselves up and the three simply sat there for a moment, dazed.

 Hyren knew what he had to do.
 With his free hand, he undid the knot tying the weapons cache around his shoulders and the rope whipped into thin air.
 Hyren twisted around to see the look of shock on the Werelupe King’s face as, still clutching the bundle, he plummeted into the mists.
 A peal of thunder sounded a farewell knell.